NoBlackMagic/articles/you-better-test-to-save-some-rest/article.md

 Another important point is that you can build you tests through time; it is always the right moment to add a new test.
 This is easier within a coding scenario.
 You may have missed a minor requirement but as soon you recognise it you can add a specific test to secure that requirement.

-My test suite for real life scenarios is _practical common sense_ but when it comes to a code scenario I can give some more specific advices which are specific to _Javascript_.
+My test suite for real life scenarios is _practical common sense_ but when it comes to a code scenario I can give some more specific pieces of advice which are specific to _Javascript_.

 [KarmaJS](http://karma-runner.github.io/0.12/index.html) is a [NodeJS](nodejs.org) command line tool which runs your unit tests.
 Among its features I should mention that you can run tests on multiple target browsers.
 You can test mobile devices connected to the same network.
 I use KarmaJS in combination with [GruntJS](http://gruntjs.com/) or [GulpJS](http://gulpjs.com/) to integrate tests into my building processes.